TWO new deputies have been appointed to head up Seaford College from September, as a move to strengthen the school’s senior management team.

 Mr Passam, aged 35, joins the College from St John’s, Leatherhead, where he is a Housemaster.

-Mr Passam will become Deputy Head with a major focus on the Middle School (Academic and Pastoral), covering Years 9 – 11.
+Mr Passam will become Deputy Head.
 A former Head of English and an AQA examiner, he will make an excellent academic addition to the team, according to Mr Green.